boostercloud/booster/website/docs/10_going-deep/instrumentation.md

 }
 ```

-In the example above, we added the @Trace() decorator to the myCustomMethod method.
+In the example above, we added the @Trace('OTHER') decorator to the myCustomMethod method.
 This will cause the method to emit trace events when it's invoked, allowing you to trace the flow of your application and detect performance bottlenecks or errors.

 Note that when you add the Trace Decorator to your own methods, you'll need to configure your Booster instance to use a tracer that implements the necessary methods to handle these events.